 The institutes at Kiel University offer about 60 places for apprentices, with 11 different qualifications in diverse areas, making the CAU one of the largest vocational training companies in Schleswig-Holstein.
-With 11 apprenticeship placements for gardeners in the cultivation of ornamental plants, the Botanical Garden is even the largest vocational training provider for this specialisation in Schleswig-Holstein.
+With 11 apprenticeship placements for gardeners in the cultivation of ornamental plants, the Kiel Botanic Gardens is even the largest vocational training provider for this specialisation in Schleswig-Holstein.

 - Chemistry lab technician

 - Gardener for the cultivation of ornamental plants